aviaviavi/talks/intro-to-parsers-2019-02/PITCHME.md

 ---

+### Goals

+- Develop an intuition for parsing in Haskell with beginner friendly examples
+  - Simple `do` notation style
+  - Avoid fancy ghc extensions, heavy operator use, etc

+---

 ### Contents

-- Traditional Approaches
+- Intro, traditional approaches
-- Monadic Parsing, MegaParsec
+- Monadic parsing, megaParsec
-  - Library Overview
+  - Library overview
-  - Examples (simple Haskell to build up intuition)
+  - Examples

 ---

 ### What is parsing?

+Parse: _analyze (a string or text) into logical syntactic components_

 Loosely: